PingjunChen/FUC/docs/sftp.rst

 Exit server
 -----------------
-exit from server to local machine.
+Exit from server to local machine.

 :code:`$ bye`